treefrogframework/treefrog-framework/docs/user-guide/en/controller/index.md

 If you want to return a response with a different template, specify the action name as an argument action.
 The layout file name can be specified as a layout argument.

+The method **render()** means to "request the view/tempalte to create a response".
+This is also called "drawing".

 <span style="color: #b22222">**In brief: To render the template, use render().** </span>

 ### Layout